Alex-nike/Luxembourg-job-accecisiblity/docs/problem_definition.md

 ## 1. Problem Statement

-Luxembourg City is experiencing increasing traffic congestion driven by population growth and a high volume of cross-border commuters traveling primarily by private car.
+Luxembourg city is susceptible towards an increase of congestion due to population growth and the use of private cars as a priamry mode of transport.
 This congestion is particularly pronounced in areas with high employment density, where demand for access is greatest.

-Commute time is a critical determinant of job accessibility.
+Commute time is a critical determinant of job accessibility and desirability.
 Under peak-hour conditions, long and unreliable travel times reduce access to employment opportunities and contribute to inefficiencies in the transport system.
+This is due to the net desirability of the long commute jobs being low.

 Park-and-Ride (P+R) infrastructure is designed to mitigate congestion by enabling commuters to switch from private vehicles to public transport at the urban periphery.
 However, the effectiveness of existing P+R facilities in providing efficient access to major employment centers is not well understood.

 This project aims to evaluate the accessibility of high-employment-density business districts from existing P+R facilities using public transport, in order to identify spatial gaps and inform future transport planning decisions.
+Furthermore, the main goal of this project is to quantifiably asses the travel time from these P+R stops/

 ---